Skip to main content

 Various high fiber foods are grouped together on a gray marbled background.

-If you’ve been diagnosed with GERD, or gastroesophageal reflux disease, you aren’t alone.
-About 20% of the population experiences this acid reflux condition, which is diagnosed by a doctor.1 Other symptoms include chest pain, nausea and trouble swallowing.2 While medical treatment for GERD may be necessary for some, many people look to natural remedies for acid reflux to manage their symptoms at home.2
+If you’ve been diagnosed with gastroesophageal reflux disease (GERD), you aren’t alone.
+About 20% of the population experiences this acid reflux condition.1 Symptoms of GERD can include chest pain, nausea and trouble swallowing.2 While medical treatment for GERD may be necessary for some, many people look ways to treat GERD naturally so they can manage their symptoms at home.2

 Adopt a GERD Diet